Cider press. Own cider production business. How to make cider carbonated

 Description

-This model is the leader of TOP-11.
+This model is the leader of the TOP-11.
 An aircraft powered by electricity.
-It is equipped with 36 electric motors, thanks to which it is possible to reach sky-high speeds of 300 km/h.
-It is clear that transporting a person to the right place will not cause him any problems.
+It is equipped with 36 electric motors, thanks to which it is possible to reach a sky-high speed of 300 km/h.
+It is clear that transporting a person to the right place will not cause him problems.

-Its maximum load is limited to 200 kg, which corresponds in weight to the mass of two, large people or three with an average weight.
+Its maximum load is limited to 200 kg, which in weight corresponds to the mass of two large people or three of average weight.

-Below is a diagram showing the cost of riding a Lilium Jet.
+Below is a chart showing the cost of riding a Lilium Jet.

-The developers received investments from the European Space Agency, which amounted to 10 million euros.
-Thanks to them, tests will continue and the release of this car will come closer, which will save you from standing in traffic jams.
+The developers received investments from the European Space Agency, the amount of which amounted to 10 million euros.
+Thanks to them, testing will continue and the release of this car will come closer, which will save you from standing in traffic jams.

 Price

 The car has already made its first flight.
 Due to the minimum requirements, its cost can be close to classic cars.
-The speed will be five times more - 300 km / h.
-In terms of noise level, it exceeds even an ordinary motorcycle.
+The speed will be five times higher - 300 km/h.
+In terms of noise level, it exceeds even a regular motorcycle.
 It consumes 90% less energy compared to conventional aircraft.

 Video

-Video: Flying electric car Lilium Jet made the first test field
+Video: Flying electric car Lilium Jet makes its first test field

-The idea that you can get rid of traffic jams by simply flying up is tempting.
-That is why every year there are more and more concepts of flying cars.
-And today we will consider the most interesting ideas and talk about whether there are chances for their implementation.
+The idea that you can get rid of traffic congestion by simply flying into the air is tempting.
+That is why more and more flying car concepts appear every year.
+And today we will look at the most interesting ideas and talk about whether there is a chance of their implementation.

 Born to crawl

-The idea to combine an aircraft and a car appeared much earlier than one might think.
-The first attempt in history to create a "winged" car was made by an American Glen Curtis in 1916.
-The designer called his brainchild Curtis Autoplane.
-The bizarre device had three wings at once and vaguely resembled the triplanes used in the First World War.
-"Autoplan" could drive, but he was not destined to reach the sky: the maximum that he was capable of was short jumps.
+The idea of combining an aircraft and a car appeared much earlier than one might think.
+The first attempt in history to create a “winged” car was made by an American Glen Curtis in 1916.
+The designer named his brainchild Curtiss Autoplane.
+The bizarre device had three wings at once and was vaguely reminiscent of the triplanes used in the First World War.
+“Autoplane” could drive, but it was not destined to reach the sky: the maximum it was capable of was short jumps.
 The idea of flying cars soon took hold of the powers that be.
-So, the American industrialist Henry Ford in the 20s allocated money for the Flying Flivver project, in which they wanted to create a "small cheap flying car."
+Thus, the American industrialist Henry Ford in the 20s allocated money for the Flying Flivver project, within the framework of which they wanted to create a “small, cheap flying car.”
 His story, alas, turned out to be sad: the very first test ended in disaster.
-The pilot is dead.
+The pilot died.

-This did not deter the inventors, and over time, many other models of flying cars appeared.
+This did not deter inventors, and over time many other models of flying cars appeared.
 The first truly successful Arrowbile, designed by designer Waldo Waterman.
 The device made its first flight in 1937.
 The three-wheeled Strelobil was designed for two people.
-On the ground, he could accelerate to 110 km / h, and in the air - up to 200 km / h.
-While driving on the road, the huge wings were dismantled: without them, the Arrowbile was registered as a motorcycle.
-Despite the merits of the Strelobil, a total of five such machines were built, after which the project was closed, and the inventor was left out of work.
-Similarly, the fate of his followers was: their creations could both ride and fly, but they were not mass-produced.
+On the ground it could accelerate to 110 km/h, and in the air – up to 200 km/h.
+When driving on the road, the huge fenders were removed: without them, the Arrowbile was registered as a motorcycle.
+Despite the merits of the Strelobil, a total of five such machines were built, after which the project was closed, and the inventor remained out of work.
+The fate of his followers developed in a similar way: their creations could drive and fly, but they were not mass-produced.

 Nowadays

-In the 21st century, inventors have opportunities that designers of past years never dreamed of.
-This is partly why in recent years very promising models of flying cars have appeared.
-The greatest attention of the public among all of them attracts AeroMobil- the creation of the Slovak designer Stefan Klein.
-This is not surprising, because the company of the same name decided to launch a “winged” car on the market as early as 2017.
-The car has a bewitching futuristic appearance, although its main feature lies, of course, not in design, but in capabilities.
+In the 21st century, inventors have opportunities that designers of yesteryear never dreamed of.
+This is partly why very promising models of flying cars have appeared in recent years.
+What attracts the most public attention among all of them is AeroMobil- the creation of a Slovak designer Stefan Klein.
+This is not surprising, because the company of the same name decided to release the “winged” car on the market in 2017.
+The car has a fascinating futuristic appearance, although its main feature lies, of course, not in the design, but in the capabilities.

-“AeroMobil can reach 160 km/h on the highway and 200 km/h in the sky.
-Regular motor gasoline is used as fuel: AeroMobil 3.0 spends 8 l / 100 km on the highway, and 15 liters in the sky.
-The cruising range on the highway is 875 km, and in the "airplane" mode, the device can overcome up to 700 km "
+“AeroMobil can accelerate to 160 km/h on the highway and up to 200 km/h in the sky.
+Regular motor gasoline is used as fuel: AeroMobil 3.0 spends 8 l/100 km on the highway, and 15 liters in the sky.
+The cruising range on the highway is 875 km, and in “airplane” mode the device can cover up to 700 km.”

-In the air, the car moves due to the screw, which is installed in the rear.
-AeroMobil has an autopilot, in addition, it was equipped with a special parachute system for rescue in an emergency.
-To make it convenient to move on the highway, the wings of the car fold.
-Of course, no one will take off from the usual road.
+In the air, the car moves due to the propeller, which is installed at the rear.
+AeroMobil has an autopilot; in addition, it was equipped with a special parachute system for rescue in an emergency.
+To make it convenient to drive on the highway, the car's wings fold.
+Of course, no one will take off from a regular road.
 To fly, you need to get to the runway and, of course, have a license to fly, in other words, you must be a pilot.

-AeroMobil is far from the only flying car we can already see.
-Back in 2009, the American company Terrafugia launched its Terrafugia Transition aircraft into the sky.
-The original look of the car received folding wings, allowing you to put it in a regular garage.
+AeroMobil is far from the only flying car that we can already see.
+The American company Terrafugia took to the skies its Terrafugia Transition aircraft back in 2009.
+The original-looking car received folding wings, allowing it to be placed in a regular garage.
 Transition can move freely in the air and on the ground.
-On the highway, the car is capable of developing 105 km / h, in the sky - 185 km / h.
-Terrafugia needs a runway longer than 500 meters to take off.
-The developers have been constantly improving their brainchild, and today several versions of Terrafugia Transition have been created.
-Buy such a car will be "only" for 279 thousand dollars.
+On the highway the car is capable of reaching 105 km/h, in the sky – 185 km/h.
+To take off, Terrafugia needs a runway more than 500 meters long.
+The developers constantly refined their brainchild, and today several versions of Terrafugia Transition have been created.
+You can buy such a car for “only” 279 thousand dollars.

 Concepts of the future

-We examined some models of modern flying cars.
-As you probably already noticed, they are united by one feature - such machines need a runway (or at least a flat section of the road).
-Of course, this sharply limits the range of their application.
-Therefore, now the already mentioned company Terrafugia is working on its new model.
-TF-X. This is a cross between a car and a tiltrotor.
+We looked at some models of modern flying cars.
+As you've probably already noticed, they have one thing in common - such cars need a runway (or at least a flat section of the road).
+Of course, this sharply limits the range of their applications.
+Therefore, now the already mentioned company Terrafugia is working on its new model TF-X. This is something between a car and a tiltrotor.
 Unlike many other models of flying cars, the TF-X will not need airfields: the car will be able to take off and land vertically on a platform with a diameter of 30 m.
-The four-seat car received folding wings, each of which has an electric motor that drives the propellers.
-The machine also has a 300 hp internal combustion engine. from.
+The four-seater car has folding wings, each of which has an electric motor that drives the propellers.
+The car also has a 300 hp internal combustion engine.
+With.

-Another curious concept of a universal flying car was presented by an American startup Crossblade.
-His model sky cruiser is an amazing mixture of quadcopter, aircraft and car.
-In addition to folding wings, the car received four retractable supports, where modules with rotors are placed (each of them spins an 80-horsepower electric motor).
-These propellers are responsible for takeoff and landing, but horizontal flight is provided by two propellers in the tail section of the car.
+Another interesting concept of a universal flying car was presented by an American startup crossblade.
+His model SkyCruiser is an amazing mixture of a quadcopter, an airplane and a car.
+In addition to folding wings, the vehicle received four retractable supports, where modules with main rotors are located (each of them spins an 80-horsepower electric motor).
+These propellers are responsible for takeoff and landing, but horizontal flight is provided by two propellers in the tail of the car.

-SkyCruiser has one drawback - its size.
-The length of the flying car is an immodest 8.4 meters, and the width with spread wings is 9.5 m.
-So it will not be easy to park on such a car.
-But all this more than covers the capabilities of the SkyCruiser.
-The developers claim that he will be able to fly at a cruising speed of 500 km / h.
+The SkyCruiser has one drawback - its size.
+The length of the flying car is an immodest 8.4 meters, and the width with its wings spread is 9.5 m.
+So parking in such a car will not be easy.
+But all this is more than covered by the capabilities of the SkyCruiser.
+The developers say it will be able to fly at a cruising speed of 500 km/h.
 This is much higher than the speeds of modern flying cars.

-Among the concepts of flying cars, there are absolutely incredible creations.
-Here you can remember the concept Honda Fuzo, which has not only high performance (speed of about 350 miles per hour), but also compactness, as well as mind-blowing design.
-The wheels of the car in flight move into the body and act as turbines.
-The designer considered the round steering wheel a relic of the past - instead, the car received a joystick.
-The entire upper part of the car is transparent: apparently, this is necessary in order to enjoy beautiful views in flight.
+Among the concepts of flying cars there are some absolutely incredible creations.
+Here you can remember the concept Honda Fuzo, which not only has high performance (speeds of about 350 mph), but is also compact and has a breathtaking design.
+During flight, the wheels of the car move into the body and act as turbines.
+The designer considered the round steering wheel to be a relic of the past - instead the car received a joystick.
+The entire upper part of the car is transparent: apparently, this is necessary in order to enjoy the beautiful views during the flight.

-But let's think about whether flying cars can replace ordinary cars.
-Or at least make them worthy of competition.
-With all the apparent advantages of flying machines, we can say with confidence - no. Of course, anything can happen in a hundred or two hundred years.
-But in the foreseeable future, the widespread distribution of "winged" cars is definitely not expected.
+But let's think about whether flying cars can replace regular cars.
+Well, or at least give them worthy competition.
+Despite all the apparent advantages of flying cars, we can say with confidence - no. Of course, in a hundred or two hundred years, anything can happen.
+But in the foreseeable future, widespread distribution of “winged” cars is definitely not expected.
 Why?
-There are several reasons.
+There are several reasons for this.

 Price.
-When buying a car, it is often its value that is at the forefront.
-And in terms of price, a flying car will definitely not have a competitive advantage: even according to the most conservative estimates, it will cost no less than 200 thousand dollars.
-And this means that only a few will be able to buy such a car.
+When buying a car, its cost is often the most important consideration.
+And in terms of price, a flying car will definitely not have any competitive advantages: even according to the most conservative estimates, it will cost no less than 200 thousand dollars.
+This means that only a few will be able to buy such a car.

-Security.
+Safety.
 The car has never been considered a safe mode of transport.
-And if you "attach wings" to him, the threat to the life of the driver will only increase.
-To minimize such risks, drivers will need to be taught how to operate a flying car for many years.
-On the other hand, unmanned technologies may soon appear that will allow you to fly safely.
+And if you “attach wings” to it, the threat to the driver’s life will only increase.
+To minimize such risks, drivers will need to be trained to operate a flying car for many years.
+On the other hand, drone technology may soon emerge that will allow us to fly safely.

 Infrastructure.
 To start using flying cars everywhere, it will be necessary to completely rebuild the infrastructure of cities.
-On the roofs of the house, at least, take-off and landing sites will have to appear, on which "winged" cars can be accommodated.
-And we will also need new services and departments responsible for the development of routes and compliance with flight rules.
+At a minimum, there will have to be takeoff and landing pads on the roofs of the house, which will accommodate “winged” cars.
+We will also need new services and departments responsible for developing routes and observing flight rules.

-In general, a flying car is not so much a car that can fly, but more of a plane that can travel on public roads.
+Overall, a flying car is less about a car that can fly and more about an airplane that can drive on public roads.
 But does anyone need such a plane?

-Cider is one of the most popular low-alcohol tonic drinks, which is obtained by fermenting apple, less often pear or other fruit juice without the addition of yeast.
-For the preparation of cider, not ordinary apples are used, which are eaten, but special varieties with a low acid content and a high content of tannin.
-The strength of cider is from 1 to 8 vol. %.
-This drink has a golden or greenish color and a fresh pleasant apple smell.
+Cider is one of the most popular tonic low-alcohol drinks, which is obtained by fermenting apple, less often pear, or other fruit juice without adding yeast.
+To make cider, not ordinary apples that are eaten are used, but special varieties with a low acid content and high tannin content.
+The cider strength ranges from 1 to 8 vol. %.
+This drink has a golden or greenish color and a fresh, pleasant apple smell.

-Like wine, ciders are classified according to their sugar content, ranging from dry to sweet.
-Note that cider is one of the most popular low-alcohol tonic drinks in many countries of the world.
-He is especially loved in European countries (France, England, Germany, Spain).
-Cider fans claim that low-alcohol drinks made from cider varieties of apples improve digestion, have an anti-alcohol effect, as well as a therapeutic and preventive effect on the human body.
-The cider contains a high mass concentration of organic acids, phenolic substances, minerals (macro- and microelements) and vitamins, as well as a low volume particle of ethyl alcohol.
-All this determines its high therapeutic and prophylactic properties - diuretic, anti-gout, antirheumatic, anti-alcohol (as in hygienic table grape wines), and also removes radionuclides and heavy metals from the body.
+Like wine, ciders are classified according to their sugar content, from dry to sweet.
+Note that cider is one of the most popular tonic low-alcohol drinks in many countries around the world.
+It is especially loved in European countries (France, England, Germany, Spain).
+Cider fans claim that low-alcohol drinks made from cider apple varieties help improve digestion, have an anti-alcohol effect, as well as a therapeutic and preventive effect on the human body.
+Cider contains a high mass concentration of organic acids, phenolic substances, minerals (macro- and microelements) and vitamins, as well as a low volumetric particle of ethyl alcohol.
+All this determines its high therapeutic and prophylactic properties - diuretic, anti-gout, anti-rheumatic, anti-alcohol (like hygienic table grape wines), and also removes radionuclides and heavy metals from the body.

-The consumption of cider is constantly increasing.
-According to the Association of Producers of Cider and Fruit Wines, these drinks are most common in England (50 million decalitres per year), South Africa (14 million decalitres), France and Germany (12 million decalitres).
-However, cider is also in demand in Russia, although it is not as widespread here as it is abroad.
-Therefore, the cider business attracts the attention of investors: this drink is in high demand, and its producers can be counted on the fingers.
-Lack of competition, relatively small investments at the initial stage of work and high profitability are the main advantages of the cider business.
+Cider consumption volumes are constantly increasing.
+According to the Association of Cider and Fruit Wine Producers, these drinks are most common in England (50 million decaliters per year), South Africa (14 million decaliters), France and Germany (12 million decaliters).
+However, cider is also in demand in Russia, although it is not as widespread here as abroad.
+Therefore, the cider production business attracts the attention of investors: this drink is in high demand, and its producers can be counted on one hand.
+Lack of competition, relatively small investments at the initial stage of work and high profitability are the main advantages of the cider production business.

 Earn up to

-Experts say that you can always determine the country where it was made by the taste of cider.
-Indeed, different cider-producing countries have their own consumer preferences for their taste characteristics, which is manifested in various organoleptic properties (aroma, bouquet and taste of the drink) and indicators of the physical and chemical composition of drinks.
-For example, if we compare English, French, Spanish and German ciders, then the former, according to experts, are tart, dry, with moderate acidity, the latter are less acidic, and therefore more sweet, with medium astringency and a pronounced aroma of fresh apples, the third - more sweet and low-tart, and the fourth - also low-tart, but more sour.
+Experts say that by the taste of cider you can always determine the country where it was made.
+Indeed, different cider producing countries have their own consumer preferences for their taste characteristics, which is manifested in various organoleptic properties (aroma, bouquet and taste of the drink) and indicators of the physical and chemical composition of drinks.
+For example, if we compare English, French, Spanish and German ciders, the first, according to experts, are tart, dry, with moderate acidity, the second are less sour, and therefore sweeter, with medium tartness and a pronounced aroma of fresh apples, the third - sweeter and low-tart, and the fourth - also low-tart, but more sour.

-As a rule, for the production of classic cider (as well as Calvados), special technical, so-called cider varieties of apples are used, which are cultivated directly for this purpose.
-These varieties have been bred over several centuries in countries where the classic drink is produced (England, France, Spain and Germany).
-Accordingly, the use of these specially bred varieties is one of the main factors in the formation of the quality of traditional ciders.
+As a rule, for the production of classic cider (as well as Calvados), special technical, so-called cider, varieties of apples are used, which are cultivated directly for this purpose.
+These varieties have been bred over several centuries in the countries where the classic drink is produced (England, France, Spain and Germany).
+Accordingly, the use of precisely these specially bred varieties is one of the main factors in shaping the quality of traditional ciders.

-In terms of their organoleptic properties and chemical composition, cider varieties of apples differ significantly from table and dessert varieties, which are used for fresh consumption of fruits, first of all, by a long shelf life without deterioration in the structure of fruit tissue, dense and juicy pulp, high mass concentrations of phenolic substances. and sugars.
+In terms of their organoleptic properties and chemical composition, cider apple varieties differ significantly from table and dessert varieties, which are used for fresh fruit consumption, primarily by their long shelf life without deterioration of the structure of the fruit tissue, dense and juicy pulp, and high mass concentrations of phenolic substances. and sugars.

 Cider production technology

-The technological process of cider production involves several basic operations: collection, delivery to production, washing and grinding of apples, insisting (it is not required in all cases) and pressing the pulp, sulfitation and clarification of juice, its fermentation, settling, clarification and storage of the obtained cider materials, their processing to achieve stability and bottling (if necessary with saturation with carbon dioxide).
+The technological process of making cider involves several basic operations: collection, delivery to production, washing and chopping apples, infusion (this is not required in all cases) and pressing of the pulp, sulfitation and clarification of the juice, its fermentation, settling, clarification and storage of the resulting cider materials, they are processed to achieve stability and bottled (if necessary, carbonated).

-There are no uniform requirements either for the quality of finished ciders or for the methods of their production.
-Even among the traditional (classical) methods of producing cider, several schemes are known that differ from each other mainly in the features of apple processing.
-However, today, due to the intensification of the production of the drink, most manufacturers are trying to use modern equipment (crushers, presses, stainless steel tanks) and winemaking aids (enzyme preparations, pure yeast culture, substances for clarification and stabilization, etc.).
-Accordingly, if you want to make cider, then you cannot do without buying special equipment.
+There are no uniform requirements for the quality of finished ciders or for the methods of their production.
+Even among traditional (classical) methods for producing cider, several schemes are known that differ from each other mainly in the features of apple processing.
+However, today, due to the intensification of drink production, most producers are trying to use modern equipment (crushing machines, presses, stainless steel tanks) and winemaking auxiliaries (enzyme preparations, pure yeast culture, substances for clarification and stabilization, etc.).
+Accordingly, if you want to make cider, then you cannot do without purchasing special equipment.

-One line allows you to carry out all the necessary operations: the acceptance of raw materials (washing, inspection), cutting and pressing, fermentation, settling, clarification and, as an additional option, bottling the drink into any container and package.
+One line allows you to carry out all the necessary operations: acceptance of raw materials (washing, inspection), cutting and pressing, fermentation, settling, clarification and, as an additional option, bottling the drink into any container and packaging.
 On sale you can find both fully automated lines and equipment with minimal automation.
-The difference lies in the price and labor savings.
+The difference lies in price and labor savings.

-The technology of making cider consists of two main stages.
-At the first stage, all the ingredients are prepared, and at the second stage, blending, processing, saturation of the drink with carbon dioxide and bottling take place.
+The technology for making cider consists of two main stages.
+At the first stage, all ingredients are prepared, and at the second stage, blending, processing, saturation of the drink with carbon dioxide and bottling occurs.

-Although there are no standards for cider, there is still a classic technology for making this low-alcohol drink, which is used by most manufacturers.
-First, the apples are carefully sorted, rotten fruits are removed from the total mass.
+Although there are no standards for cider, there is still a classic technology for preparing this low-alcohol drink, which is used by most manufacturers.
+First, the apples are carefully sorted, and rotten fruits are removed from the total mass.
 All these operations are carried out on special equipment - a sorting and inspection belt conveyor or a roller inspection conveyor.
-Then the apples are washed and rinsed in a unified washing machine.
-Through the elevator they get to the hammer or disc crusher.
+Then the apples are washed and rinsed in a standardized washing machine.
+Through the elevator they go to a hammer or disk crusher.

-After washing, the apples are placed in pallets (in the traditional version - in baskets) to drain excess moisture and then crushed.
-The resulting pulp is placed in closed containers without air access and insisted there from six hours to several days.
-After this time, the pulp is compressed in hydraulic pack-presses.
-The pomace after the press is filled with water and re-sent to the press for 6-12 hours.
-Freshly squeezed juice is defended for several days.
-Readiness is determined by the appearance of brown foam on the surface of the liquid - “caps”.
+After washing, the apples are placed in trays (in the traditional version - in baskets) to drain excess moisture and then chopped.
+The resulting pulp is placed in closed containers without air access and infused there from six hours to several days.
+After this time, the pulp is compressed in hydraulic pack presses.
+The pomace from the press is filled with water and sent back to the press for 6-12 hours.
+Freshly squeezed juice is left to stand for several days.
+Readiness is determined by the appearance of a brown foam – a “cap” – on the surface of the liquid.

-To speed up the process of cleaning the juice and improve it before settling, a so-called defecant is added to it (this is a waste of sugar production that is formed during the defecation of sugar juice).
-After that, the calcium salt of pectin acid begins to fall out, which is formed as a result of the hydrolysis of pectin substances under the influence of certain substances in the composition of apples or artificially introduced enzyme preparations.
-The fermentation process takes place in almost full barrels under hydraulic locks at a temperature of no more than 10-12°C. At the same time, a carbonic acid-rich under-ferment is obtained, which is called home-made cider.
-Such a drink is bottled for champagne under a cork, reinforced with a bridle, and stored in cold cellars.
+To speed up the process of purifying the juice and improve it before settling, a so-called defecant is added to it (this is sugar production waste generated during the defecation of sugar juice).
+Afterwards, the calcium salt of pectic acid begins to fall out, which is formed as a result of the hydrolysis of pectin substances under the influence of certain substances in apples or artificially introduced enzyme preparations.
+The fermentation process takes place in almost full barrels under water seals at a temperature of no more than 10-12°C. In this case, a carbon dioxide-saturated non-fertilizer is obtained, which is called homemade cider.
+This drink is bottled in champagne bottles with a cork secured with a bridle and stored in cold cellars.
 Bottle pasteurization can also be used to increase shelf life.

-Since the drink produced according to the above technology has a short shelf life, additional components are used in the industrial production of cider.
-In particular, vegetable tannin-containing raw materials to increase the content of phenolic substances in cider and add a little astringency to the taste of drinks (for example, finely ground oak wood and grape comb must be used).
+Since the drink produced using the technology described above has a short shelf life, additional components are used in the industrial production of cider.
+In particular, vegetable tannin-containing raw materials to increase the content of phenolic substances in cider and add a little astringency to the taste of the drink (for example, finely ground oak wood and grape must can be used).

 There are two main ways to extend the shelf life of finished products.
-The first method is a cold sterile filling into champagne bottles with membrane filtration of the drink.
+The first method is cold, sterile bottling of champagne bottles with membrane filtration of the drink.
 The second method is bottle pasteurization.
-Apple juice is clarified when settling in stationary containers.
-Preliminary freshly squeezed juice is cooled on a tubular cooler and remains.
-Then the juice is removed from the sediment, passed through a fabric filter if necessary, and used to prepare the wort.
+Apple juice becomes clearer when it sits in stationary containers.
+The pre-freshly squeezed juice is cooled on a tubular cooler and remains.
+The juice is then removed from the sediment, passed through a cloth filter if necessary, and used to prepare wort.

-To increase the acidity and content of phenolic substances, up to 20% of wild apple juice is added to the prepared raw materials.
-Finally, the fermented cider material is removed from the yeast sediment and infused in the tank for 3-10 days.
-Store it in filled hermetically sealed containers.
-The finished blend is treated with clarifying agents, pasteurized and filtered on a plate or pre-wash filter.
-After cooling, the blend processed in this way is cooled, saturated with carbon dioxide in the acratophore and poured into new champagne bottles under the expedition cork and muselet.
+To increase the acidity and content of phenolic substances, up to 20% juice of wild apples is added to the prepared raw materials.
+Finally, the fermented cider material is removed from the yeast sediment and infused in a tank for 3-10 days.
+Store it in filled, hermetically sealed containers.
+The finished blend is treated with clarifying agents, pasteurized and filtered on a plate or precoat filter.
+After cooling, the blend processed in this way is cooled, saturated with carbon dioxide in acratophor and bottled into new champagne bottles under an expeditionary cork and muzelle.

-Cider making requires special equipment.
-The direct juice production line with a total capacity of 150 l / h includes: a metal frame for installing a press and a crusher, a hydraulic press with a pressing force of up to 10 tons, a crusher-grinder of fruits, a basket-type press made of untreated oak, an electric motor (powered by a mains 220/380 V), pasteurizer, bag-in-box or glass container filler, pump and set of filters.
-The water supplied to the line must comply with the requirements of GOST 2874-73 "Drinking Water".
+To make cider you will need special equipment.
+The line for the production of direct-pressed juice with a total capacity of 150 l/h includes: a metal frame for installing a press and crusher, a hydraulic press with a pressing force of up to 10 tons, a fruit crusher, a basket-type press made of untreated oak, an electric motor (powered by mains 220/380 V), pasteurizer, filler for bag-in-boxes or glass containers, pump and set of filters.
+The water supplied to the line must comply with the requirements of GOST 2874-73 “Drinking water”.

-Cider production as a business: expenses and income
+Cider production as a business: costs and income

 Please note: from March 1, 2013, the production of pear and apple cider, as well as mead, does not require a license, as for other alcoholic products.
-However, according to amendments to the Tax Code and the Law on State Regulation of the Production and Turnover of Ethyl Alcohol, Alcoholic and Alcohol-Containing Products, excise taxes are required for the manufacture of cider.
-Since 2014, the excise tax per liter of cider, poiret and mead has been 8 rubles, in 2015 it will be increased to 9 rubles.
+However, according to amendments to the Tax Code and the Law on State Regulation of the Production and Trade of Ethyl Alcohol, Alcohol and Alcohol-Containing Products, excise taxes are required to produce cider.
+Since 2014, the excise tax per liter of cider, poire and mead has been 8 rubles; in 2015 it will be increased to 9 rubles.

-It will take at least 2.5 million rubles to open a small cider production.
+To open a small cider production, you will need at least 2.5 million rubles.
 The largest expense item is the purchase of equipment (from 1.5 million rubles).
-In addition, you will need to rent a room, draw up all the necessary documents for production, hire workers (at least two people to maintain the line), purchase raw materials and packaging materials (glass bottles, corks, etc.).
+In addition, you will need to rent premises, draw up all the necessary documents for production, hire workers (at least two people to service the line), purchase raw materials and packaging materials (glass bottles, cork stoppers, etc.).

 You can recoup the costs in 1.5 years.
-Cider is in demand among the population, and, according to analysts, in the near future we can expect the development of the industry for the production of this drink.
+Cider is in demand among the population, and, according to analysts, the industry for the production of this drink can be expected to develop in the near future.

 Sysoeva Lilia